kayrus/elk-kubernetes/README.md

 ### Scheduling only one Elasticsearch data pod per node

-Kubernetes supports Daemonsets but they don't provide rolling upgrade feature.
-Thus this repo contains Deployment manifests with a hack - custom `hostPort` (it is commented out by default in the [`es-data-master.yaml.tmpl`](es-data-master.yaml.tmpl) template) which doesn't allow to schedule two pods of one replicaset on one node.
-Uncomment this setting in case when you use private network to ensure that Kubernetes will schedule one pod per node.
+Kubernetes supports Daemonsets but they don't provide rolling update feature.
+Thus this repo contains Deployment manifests with a hack - dummy 28651 `hostPort` which doesn't allow to schedule more than one pod on one node.

 Kubernetes 1.4 introduced [Inter-pod affinity and anti-affinity](http://kubernetes.io/docs/user-guide/node-selection/#inter-pod-affinity-and-anti-affinity-alpha-feature) which also could be used to resolve this issue.

+Unfortunately Deployment's rolling update feature has a flaw, it doesn't limit pods in "Terminating" state even when you use [`preStop`](http://kubernetes.io/docs/user-guide/pods/#termination-of-pods) hook.
+To workaround this issue, `./deploy.sh` script marks Kubernetes cluster nodes with the `elasticsearch.data=true` label.
+Which means that even when you have 10 nodes and 8 Elasticsearch pods, there will be not less than 7 `Running` pods and not more than one `Terminating` pod.

 ### Bash templates